 A free morning in Palermo, followed by a transfer to Agrigento for the most impressive of Sicily’s ancient sites.
 To set the scene, we visit Agrigento’s archaeological museum.

 We start amidst the astonishing

-Greek remains of the Valley of the Temples, before driving to Piazza Armerina to see the on of the world’s best-preserved Roman floor mosaics.
+Greek remains of the Valley of the Temples, before driving to Piazza Armerina to see some of the world’s best-preserved Roman floor mosaics.
 Continue to Syracuse for the first of three nights.